Overview

 Plant-Based Protein

-There are many reasons people choose to eat a plant-based diet, including environmental, ethical, or health reasons.
-Simply avoiding meat or animal products does not necessarily make a vegetarian diet healthy.
-Like any diet, you should be focusing on healthy, whole foods and limiting processed foods and sugar.
+People choose to eat a plant-based diet for many reasons, including environmental, ethical, or health reasons.
+Avoiding meat or animal products does not necessarily make a vegetarian diet healthy.
+Like any diet, you should focus on healthy, whole foods and limit processed foods and sugar.
 Although you may need to be more mindful about the nutritional content of your foods, you can get adequate protein on a plant-based diet.

 Soy

-Soy is high in phytic acid, inhibiting the absorption of other nutrients like calcium and iron.
+Soy is high in phytic acid, which inhibits the absorption of other nutrients like calcium and iron.
 Lily Nichols has a great post on five reasons to avoid soy during pregnancy with links to evidence.
-I recommend you read it if you are regularly eating soy.
+I recommend you read it if you regularly eat soy.

-You could limit how many foods you consume with soy as an ingredient or opt for fermented soy, like tempeh and natto, which aren’t processed and are easier to digest.
+You could limit the foods you consume with soy as an ingredient or opt for fermented soy, like tempeh and natto, which aren’t processed and are easier to digest.

 Protein Powder

 Regardless of your diet, protein powder is an easy solution to adding more protein.
 You can mix protein powder with any liquid, put it in a smoothie with other ingredients or fruit, or even mix it into yogurt or oatmeal.
-There are a wide variety of protein powders available that can meet your preferences if you want organic, plant-based, or other criteria.
+A wide variety of protein powders can meet your preferences if you want organic, plant-based, or other criteria.
 Protein powder is a supplement and should be used to supplement a well-balanced, healthy diet.
 This should not be your primary source of protein.

 Protein Supplement Sources